kylln20/WRO_FE_2023-24/README.md

 ---

 ### Power and Wiring
 Our car gets power from a single `Gens Ace 1300mAh 7.4V Battery`.
 This battery was chosen mainly due to its high 45 C rating allowing for a higher discharge of electricity while still being lightweight and compact.
-This powerful battery easily satisfies the power demands of the Raspberry Pi, motors, and sensors.
-Although the `Raspberry Pi 4B` runs off 5V, our Pi HAT contains a voltage regulator allowing the 7.4V output of the battery to be limited to 5V to power the Raspberry Pi, and still have a 7.4V output for the motors.
+This powerful battery easily satisfies the power demands of the Raspberry Pi, camera, 7.4V DC motor, and servo motor.
+Although the `Raspberry Pi 4B` runs off 5V, our Pi HAT contains a voltage regulator allowing the 7.4V output of the battery to be limited to 5V to power the Raspberry Pi.

 The wires of the battery are connected via soldering to the circuits of the Raspberry Pi and ESC in parallel with a switch controlling the passage of electricity at the beginning of the circuit.
 This design eliminated the need for two separate batteries, saving space, simplifying our circuit, and reducing the car’s overall weight.